Investment Management

 - Cost control — screening for low-expense, tax-efficient vehicles

-- Strategic adjustments to account for economic and geopolitical developments and your evolving needs
+- Strategic adjustments related to economic and geopolitical developments and your evolving financial needs

 - Ongoing portfolio review and monitoring — at the household, account, and security level

-- Rebalancing execution when allocations drift from targets
+- Rebalancing execution to manage risk when allocations drift from targets

-- Tax-loss harvesting reviews and execution throughout the year as opportunities arise
+- Tax-loss harvesting throughout the year as opportunities arise

 - Capital gains harvesting when appropriate